-a) Allow anyone else to use the user ID allocated to them on any UWS system or equipment.

-- b) Allow any unauthorised person to use UWS devices - c) Leave user accounts logged in at an unattended and unlocked computer. - d) Use weak or easily guessable passwords.
-Where weak passwords are identified IT may disable access to the account if the service user is not contactable. - e) Use someone else's user ID and password to access UWS systems or equipment. - f) Leave passwords unprotected (for example written down in view of others). - g) Perform any unauthorised changes to UWS IT systems or information. - h) Install any unauthorised software on UWS equipment - i) Attempt to access data that they are not authorised to use or access. - j) Exceed the limits of their authorisation or specific business need to interrogate the system or data. - k) Gain or attempt to gain unauthorised access to accounts or passwords - I) Fail to return UWS equipment at the end of a loan period - m) Use USB storage devices which are not encrypted.
-Use of USB devices for storage should be by exception. - n) Respond to e-mails or anyone asking you to disclose your password.
-The helpdesk will never ask you to tell them your password. - o) Engage in online discussions or forums that promote or sympathise with extremist ideologies. - p) Use encrypted platforms or hidden networks for accessing or sharing extremist content.
+- a) Allow anyone else to use the user ID allocated to them on any UWS system or equipment. - b) Allow any unauthorised person to use UWS devices - c) Leave user accounts logged in at an unattended and unlocked computer. - d) Use weak or easily guessable passwords.
+Where weak passwords are identified IT may disable access to the account if the service user is not contactable. - e) Use someone else's user ID and password to access UWS systems or equipment. - f) Leave passwords unprotected (for example written down in view of others). - g) Perform any unauthorised changes to UWS IT systems or information. - h) Install any unauthorised software on UWS equipment - i) Attempt to access data that they are not authorised to use or access. - j) Use a device infected with malware on the UWS network.
+Devices identified as 'infected' will be blocked from accessing the network until the issue can be confirmed as resolved.
+Attempts will be made to the user, however access will be blocked even if use is not contactable. - k) Exceed the limits of their authorisation or specific business need to interrogate the system or data. - Fail to return UWS IT equipment at the end of their contract of employment.
+Notification of equipment not returned by contract end date will be escalated to DPO/Legal as a potential data protection issue. - m) Gain or attempt to gain unauthorised access to accounts or passwords - n) Fail to return UWS equipment at the end of a loan period. - o) Take corporate laptops and other mobile devices outside of the UK without prior approval from Risk and Resilience.
+Loan devices must be booked from IT if a device is required to be taken to potential 'Risk' countries (including China). - p) Take UWS corporate IT devices on holiday.
+UWS IT laptop and other mobile phones are not covered under the organisation insurance policy during periods of annual leave. - q) Use USB storage devices which are not encrypted.
+Use of USB devices for storage should be by exception. - r) Respond to emails or anyone asking you to disclose your password.
+The Helpdesk will never ask you to tell them your password. - s) Engage in online discussions or forums that promote or sympathise with extremist ideologies. - t) Use encrypted platforms or hidden networks for accessing or sharing extremist content.